-Two kind of chicha: chicha de jora and chicha morada!
+Two kinds of chicha: chicha de jora and chicha morada!

-Chicha is a general word and you need to be aware, that it means two kinds of beverages: alcoholic and non-alcoholic one.
+Chicha is a word that you need to be aware of, as it refers to two kinds of beverages: alcoholic and non-alcoholic.

 Chicha de jora is prepared from a specific kind of yellow corn (maize jora).
-This beverage is famous first of all in the Andes.
-Chicha de jora was also very well known in the Incas empire where was used for ritual purposes and consumed during religious festivals.
+This beverage first became famous in the Andes.
+Chicha de jora was also very well known in the Inca empire, where it was used for ritualistic purposes and consumed during religious festivals.

-Chicha de jora is prepared in the fermentation process, which usually takes some days.
+Chicha de jora is prepared by a fermentation process, that can take up to a few days.
 It is one of the cheapest and most popular beverages.
-For less than 0,5 $ you can order 0.5 liter of that corn beer.
+For less than $0.5 you can order half a liter of the delicious corn beer.

-It is alcoholic drink, but not as strong as for example European beer.
-It contains quite small amount of alcohol, approximately 1–3% abv.
+It is an alcoholic drink, but not as strong as, for example, European beer.
+It contains quite a small amount of alcohol, approximately 1–3%.
 Chicha de jora is quite tasty and refreshing.
-But be careful, if you will drink too much, you can become drank.
+But be careful, if you drink too much, you can become quite drunk.

-Andeans people say, that corn chicha drunk regularly adds strength and strengthens the body.
-I cannot confirm this, because I simply do not taste this beverage very often, but if all locals say about these additional benefits from drinking corn chicha, there is no reason not to believe them.
+Andean people say that the corn drink gives strength to the body.
+I personally cannot confirm this, as I simply do not taste this beverage often enough.
+However, if all the locals make this claim about the drink, there is no reason not to believe them.

-I wonder if we can also assign the same properties in European beer?
-For me the only one know effect of normal beer the one connected with co-called “belly beer”, what rather has nothing in common with the strength and strengthening.
+I wonder if we can also assign the same properties to European beer?
+For me, the only known effect from this beer is the reknowned “beer belly”, which has nothing to do with strength.

 Where you can taste Peruvian chicha de jora?

-You can taste corn beer chicha on the south of Peru.
-It is sold in every small town, village and the residential neighborhoods of the larger cities.
-Usually chica de jora is sold in so-called “chicherias” – which can be a not used room of the house or a kitchen.
+You can taste this beer in the south of Peru.
+It is sold in every small town, village and residential neighborhood.
+Usually, chica de jora is sold in “chicherias” – which is also the word referring to an unused room in a house or kitchen.

-When you will see the ribbons, flags or plastic bags on the stick, you can be sure that this is the place with chicha de jora.
-On the pictures below you can see a classic “sticks” with the plastic bags on the top, in red and blue.
+When you see these ribbons, flags or plastic bags on a stick; you can be sure that the shop contains chicha de jora.
+In the pictures below you can see a classic stick with red and blue plastic bags on the top – symbolizing the drink.

 If the stick with the plastic bag disappears, it is a signal that corn beer disappeared too :-).
-Removal of the sticks with plastic bags or flags after when the beverage is sold is a very good idea.
-Thanks to that, the customers of chicha de jora will have clear situation about the availability of their favorite drink.
+Removal of the sticks with plastic bags or flags, usually means that the drink has sold out!